Bikes! Busybodies! Berghain!

 When you’re visiting Germany’s gritty capital, chances are you’ll witness something surprising.

 Berlin is a place where anything can happen, and anything probably will happen.

 But let’s be honest: Visiting another culture and country is always a recipe for surprises and shocks.
 No matter where you go in Germany, and how much you’ve prepared linguistically for your trip, you’re likely to encounter something unexpected—and you’ll need to know how to respond.

 Enter this list of ten exclamations for ten different situations that you might encounter in Berlin.
-Study this list, and you’ll be prepared to respond to whatever comes your way.
+Study this list of German words and phrases, and you’ll be prepared to respond to whatever comes your way.